-Anyone with a fever or a new cough should self-isolate for seven days to slow the spread of coronavirus, the Government has said.
+Anyone with a fever or a new cough should stay at home for seven days to slow the spread of coronavirus, the Government has said.

 However, Scotland’s first minister Nicola Sturgeon said there should be a ban on sporting events and mass gatherings of over 500 people from next week.

 The Government has also updated the risk level to the UK public from moderate to high, as 590 people have been diagnosed and 10 people have died.

 But the real number of cases of coronavirus (Covid-19) in the UK is likely between 5,000-10,000, the Government’s chief scientific adviser Sir Patrick Vallance said.

 He said: ‘Currently we are on a trajectory which looks as though we are four weeks or so behind Italy and some other countries in Europe…’

 ‘There are currently 590 cases that have been identified in the UK and there are more than 20 patients on intensive care units.

 ‘If you calculate what that really means, in terms of the total number, it is much more likely that we have got somewhere between 5,000 and 10,000 people infected at the moment.’

 As the UK moves from a ‘contain’ to a ‘delay’ face for the spread of the virus, Mr Johnson said there would be ‘more to say shortly’ about the ‘timing of further action’.